Frequently Asked Questions

 The UFV TEP is 12 months in length, from July 2014 to June 2015.

 What are the admission requirements?

 Applicants need to have a four year Bachelor's degree with a minimum of 120 credits.
-There are eight specific elementary breadth courses which are required and 18 upper-level credits in teachable subject areas.
-Please note that all of the elementary breadth courses (except EDUC 300) need to be completed one full semester prior to beginning TEP.
+For the elementary/middle school cohort, there are eight specific elementary breadth courses which are required and 18 upper-level credits in teachable subject areas.
+For the secondary program there are specific course requirements related to each one of the four teachable subjects areas (Social Studies, English, Sciences, Math).
+Applicants to either cohort will require one English composition course, one course in English literature, EDUC 200 and 300.
+With the exception of EDUC 300 these need to be completed by Dec.
+31 prior to admission to TEP.

 Where do classes take place?

-Students attend classes in Abbotsford and do their practica in the Abbotsford, Mission, Chilliwack or Fraser Cascade school districts.
+Students attend classes in Abbotsford and do their practica in the Abbotsford, Mission, Chilliwack, Langley or Fraser Cascade school districts.
 Students are expected to travel to practicum sites and inservice sessions.

 Do students have a choice in practicum sites?

-Faculty select practicum sites within the Chilliwack, Mission, Abbotsford, and Fraser Cascade school districts.
-Our coordinator takes into consideration where students reside and which grade levels they prefer to teach.
+Faculty select practicum sites within the Chilliwack, Mission, Abbotsford, Langley, and Fraser Cascade school districts.
+Our coordinator takes into consideration where students reside and which grade levels/subjects they prefer to teach.

 How much does the program cost?

 TEP consists of 55 credits.
-Tuition fees and ancilliary costs are estimated at approximately $9.500 for all four semesters.
-However, there are additional student union fees.
+Tuition fees and ancilliary costs are estimated at approximately $9.800 for all four semesters.
+Tuition fees will be paid in installments for each one of the four semesters, according to the credit load in each semester.
+There are additional student union fees.
 Books and additional supplies cost approximately $150 per course.
 Students must have reliable modes of transportation for travel to practica sites.